Living Alone With Depression

 If you enjoy being alone, there is no one forcing you to be social and extroverted.
 This means that even though you love being alone, this does not mean the feeling of loneliness should be expected.

 Paying attention means being mindful of your thoughts and recognizing depressive symptoms before they become too serious.
-I understand this isn’t possible all of the time, but when living alone, we need to pay extra close attention because we don’t have anyone with us who may notice us slipping before we do.
+I understand this is not possible all of the time, but when living alone, we need to pay extra close attention because we do not have anyone with us who may notice us slipping before we do.

 Mindfulness practice and meditation helps us notice our thoughts and trains the brain to be more self-aware.
 Paying attention will make your experience living alone so much better!